National Railway Company of Cuba

 Ferrocarriles de Cuba (FCC) or Ferrocarriles Nacionales de Cuba (English: National Railway Company of Cuba), provides passenger and freight services for Cuba.
+The National Railway Company of Cuba was formed in 1924 and expanded during Cuban nationalization, having since grown to span 4,556 kilometres (2,831.12 miles) of standard-gauge rail.

 Route network

 Ferrocarriles de Cuba uses that extends from Guane, Pinar del Río province, in the westernmost part of the island up to Guantánamo bay in the eastern part.
 The 1024 km Central railway runs from Havana to Santiago de Cuba in the eastern region.
 Most of the 4,556.25 km system is diesel-powered with 1055 km electrified.
 The flagship Train Number 1 travels between Havana and Baracoa.
 Other long-distance passenger services link Havana to Pinar del Río (western railway), Cienfuegos (South branch), Sancti Spíritus, Bayamo-Manzanillo and Guantánamo.
 The network connects the six first-level ports in Cuba: Havana, Mariel, Matanzas, Cienfuegos, Nuevitas and Santiago de Cuba, as well as all provincial capital cities.

 The Hershey Electric Railway is an electrified railway from Havana to Matanzas that was built by the Hershey Company in order to transport workers and products after it had bought sugar plantations in 1916.
 It is a commuter service running in northern Havana and Matanzas provinces using some original equipment.